skybarer/algorithms-and-data-structures/README.md

   * probability and statics
   * geometry

-  i know that these things can't be developed quickly, so i try to improve gradually.
+  i know that these things can't be developed quickly, so i try to improve gradually, but at least i can scratch the basics for my next interview.

 ## How do i plan to do this project ?

 I thought of doing `data structures` first then `algorithm's` that are built on this `data structures`, but sometimes